Dynamical Analysis of a Repeated Game with Incomplete Information: Pressure bounds

 We divide the interval $[\frac 12,p]$ into subintervals $J_0,\ldots,J_8$ as follows: $J_0=[\tfrac 12,p_7]$; $J_1=[p_7,p_3]$; $J_2=[p_3,p_5]$; $J_3=[p_5,p_1]$; $J_4=[p_1,p_2]$; $J_5=[p_2,p_6]$; $J_6=[p_6,p_4]$; $J_7=[p_4,p_8]$; and $J_8=[p_8,p]$.

 The transitions between the intervals are shown in Figure \ref{fig:twoa}.

 There are three connected components, one (the interval $J_4$ by itself) with radius $\gamma/p_1$, one (the intervals $J_2$ and $J_6$) with radius $\gamma/\sqrt{p_3p_6}$.
-Both of these are less than 1 by the above argument.
-The third component is illustrated in Figure \ref{fig:twob} and consists of two loops of period 4 sharing a common pair of vertices.
+Both of these are less than 1 since $\gamma<\frac 12$.
+The third component is illustrated in Figure \ref{fig:twob} and consists of two loops of period 4 sharing a common edge.
 The spectral radius of this component is the fourth root of the sum of the product of the multipliers around the two loops.
 That is, the spectral radius of this component is given by

 This quantity is less than 1 in the given range.

 Notice that the principal component has period 4 because the original map is twice renormalizable.